How It Works

 Curious how online learning works?

 With online learning, your child can learn at home, or wherever there's an internet connection, while enjoying the benefits and support of a school program.
-They'll complete a mix of online lessons and offline activities, using Stride K12-provided books and materials.* Louisiana-certified teachers provide instruction in virtual sessions called "Class Connects."
+They'll complete a mix of online lessons and offline activities, using K12-provided books and materials.* Louisiana-certified teachers provide instruction in virtual sessions called "Class Connects."

 What to Expect